Overconnected? Here’s How to Reclaim Control and Rediscover What Matters.

 1. It Can Derail Your Focus

 I’ve written before about the power of focus and how digital connectedness can sabotage our ability to maintain it.
-When we’re checking our phones every 4.3 minutes, we need to seriously evaluate our connectedness if we want to preserve our capacity to focus on what truly matters.
+When we’re checking our phones every few minutes, we need to seriously evaluate our connectedness if we want to preserve our capacity to focus on on an important thought or task.

 2. It Can Impact Your Ability to Build and Nurture Community